 - TransAcquisition Pedagogy (TAP) to accelerate bilingualism and biliteracy

 - Virtual Reality (VR) applications for Second Language Acquisition

 - Bilingual/Bi-literate teaching strategies for emergent bilingual students

 - Second Language Acquisition programmes for Māori medium Initial Teacher Education

-Chairperson of the Mātāpuna committee, a sub-committee of the University of Auckland Rūnanga, with oversight of the University of Auckland Reo Māori Policy, (2018).
+Co-Chair of the Mātāpuna committee, a sub-committee of the University of Auckland Rūnanga, with oversight of the University of Auckland Reo Māori Policy, (2018).

-Chairperson of the Kāhui Raukura Alumni Committee which supports the revitalisation of the Māori language at the Faculty of Education and Social Work, (2016-current).
+Chair of the Kāhui Raukura Alumni Committee which supports the revitalisation of the Māori language at the Faculty of Education and Social Work, (2016-current).

-Chairperson of the Kāurutanga Reo Māori Postgraduate Programme which supports students who are writing their dissertations/theses in Te Reo Māori, (2017-current).
+Chair of the Kāurutanga Reo Māori Postgraduate Programme which supports students who are writing their dissertations/theses in Te Reo Māori, (2017-current).

 Postgraduate Research Approvals and Examinations Subcommittee, Faculty of Education and Social Work, (2017-current).

 Postgraduate Research Committee, School of Māori and Indigenous Education, Faculty of Education and Social Work, (2017-current).